KEO-cls-eedi/specification/doc/clseedi.md

-pValueMin        | Minimal allowed power value (mandatory) pValueMax        | Maximal allowed power value (mandatory) pValueStepSize   | Step size of the power value durationStepSize | Step size of the duration
+pValueMin        | Minimal allowed power value (mandatory) pValueMax        | Maximal allowed power value (mandatory) pValueStepSize   | Step size of the power value durationMin      | The minimum required duration in seconds durationMax      | The maximum allowed duration in seconds durationStepSize | Step size of the duration

 Here is an [example](clseedi/examples/de.keo-connectivity.clseedi.state_envelope.json) showing constraints for all curves.